I have worked as an escrow assistant and I love sharing my experiences with others.

 - Commission amounts

-Being detail oriented is one key aspect to the job description of an escrow assistant.
-As I already mentioned, escrow works only under instructions, which usually comes in the form of a purchase and sale agreement, an order form, etc. You do not need to read everything word for word, just make sure to look for the key parts of each document that are essential to keep the transaction moving forward.
+Being detail-oriented is one key aspect of the job description of an escrow assistant.
+As I already mentioned, escrow works only under instructions, which usually come in the form of a purchase and sale agreement, an order form, etc. You do not need to read everything word for word; just make sure to look for the key parts of each document that are essential to keep the transaction moving forward.
 Did the seller provide all of his/her contact information?
 Are the buyers single or married?
-These are just two of many questions you want to ask yourself when first opening up a new transaction.
+These are just two of the many questions you want to ask yourself when first opening up a new transaction.

 As an escrow assistant, you will most likely be the one to send out letters and checks and make any necessary phone calls for various files at different stages in the transaction.
 Be prepared for a lot of multitasking, with plenty of time on the phone and typing up emails while preparing and/or shipping out documents.

 The third most essential component of the job description for an escrow assistant is that you must have great customer service skills.
 Don't be surprised if people call you a little anxious or stressed out about deadlines or other aspects of a transaction that may become a little more difficult than anticipated.
 The best advice that I received from the escrow assistant who retired just after I was hired was that you can only do so much at a time.
 She said to remember to take things one step at a time and never rush because you may make a mistake and just make things worse.

 In addition, you must remember to never make a promise to a customer for something more than you can do or provide advice for something you know nothing about.
 Escrow officers and escrow assistants should never give legal advice.
 When in doubt, refer the customer to someone related to the question or concern they have, such as their real estate agent, attorney, or lender, rather than try to answer something yourself.